Learning Model Building in Scikit-learn : A Python Machine Learning Library

 - Testing accuracy is a better estimate than training accuracy of out-of-sample performance.

 The train_test_split function takes several arguments which are explained below:

 - X, y: These are the feature matrix and response vector which need to be split.

 - test_size: It is the ratio of test data to the given data.
 For example, setting test_size = 0.4 for 150 rows of X produces test data of 150 x 0.4 = 60 rows.

 - random_state: If you use random_state = some_number, then you can guarantee that your split will be always the same.
 This is useful if you want reproducible results, for example in testing for consistency in the documentation (so that everybody can see the same numbers).

 Step 3: Training the model

-Now, its time to train some prediction-model using our dataset.
-Scikit-learn provides a wide range of machine learning algorithms which have a unified/consistent interface for fitting, predicting accuracy, etc.
+Now, it’s time to train some prediction models using our dataset.
+Scikit-learn provides a wide range of machine learning algorithms that have a unified/consistent interface for fitting, predicting accuracy, etc.